jesus-morales-souhail/stochastic-dark-energy-ou/stochastic_dark_energy.md

 **Interpretation:** The optimizer drives the stochastic amplitude to zero (\(\sigma_X \to 0\)) and the QNM frequency to zero (\(\omega_R \to 0\)).
 The data are fully consistent with smooth CPL evolution plus instrumental noise.
 There is **no evidence** for stochastic fluctuations in the DESI DR2 BAO data.
 This supersedes the preliminary DR1 results, which had suggested a weak signal (\(\Delta\log L = +6.75\)) that is not confirmed by DR2.

-> **Note:** This result is based on DESI DR1 and does not affect the DR2 BAO null result reported in this work.
-The cross-correlation signal is a separate preliminary test that requires DR2 imaging systematics (`WEIGHT_SYS`) for confirmation.
 ---

 ## 5. Test 2: Angular Cross‑Correlation δ_g × δΩ_Λ